awslabs/sbt-aws/docs/public/README.md

 ## Additional documentation and resources

 #### Tenant management

 Currently this service simply records the result of an successful onboarding request sent to the application plane, and for now that proves efficient.
 As we continue to build out additional reference architectures in the SBT model we may identify the need for additional features, perhaps tenant configuration, routing or identity.

 #### System user management

 System users represent the administrative users that manage your SaaS environment.
 These users must have their own identity mechanism that is used to authenticate and manage the different system users that will be managing your SaaS environment.
 The nature and lifecycle of these users is much simpler than the tenant users.
 These users will only live and be used through the experience provided by the control plane.
 As such, they’ll require less customization and will be access through the tooling/console that’s native to the control plane.

 #### Tenant user management

 Every SaaS system needs some way to manage the users of that system.
 These users could be managed entirely within the scope of the application plane.
 However, these same users must also be connected to tenants as part of the onboarding and authentication experience.
 This need to have tenants be connected to identity makes it necessary to have tenant users stored and managed within the scope of the control plane.
 This allows for a much greater level of automation within the control plane, enabling all the mechanics of connecting users to tenants, authenticating users with tenant context, and injecting tenant context into the application plane.
 However, with tenant user management hosted in the control, this service must take on the added responsibility of managing the additional attributes that are associated with tenant users in different environments.
 This is where the control plane as a service will need to enable greater flexibility and customization to allow builders to have greater control over the configuration of tenant users.
 In fact, there may be scenarios where the application plane will include the user experience that integrates with this tenant management service to manage/configure tenant users.

 #### Onboarding

 Managing the full lifecycle of tenant onboarding is one of the most essential roles of the control plane.
 This service owns responsibility for orchestrating all the configuration and downstream events associated with the introduction of a new tenant.
 So, here you’ll see interaction with both tenant management and tenant user management.
 Now, where onboarding gets more interesting is when we look at how onboarding also relies on integration with the application plane.
 As each new tenant is onboarded via the control plane, this service must also send events to the application plane to trigger the creation of any application plane resources/infrastructure that may be needed on a per-tenant basis.
 The boarding service must publish this application provisioning event and listen for various events that represent the progress of the application plane’s tenant provisioning lifecycle.

 #### Billing

 Many SaaS providers rely on integration with a billing service that allows them to created the billing plans that are mapped to their tiering and monetization strategy.
 Generally, the approach here is to provide an API within the control plane that will provide a universal mechanism for creating billing accounts (onboarding) and publishing billing/consumption events for individual tenants.
 This service will also include integration with tenant management, enabling tenant state events to be conveyed to/from the billing service.
 For example, a tenant being disabled could be triggered from billing to tenant management.
 A change in tiers could also be part of this integration.

 #### Metrics

 Multi-tenant operations teams often need tenant-aware insights into the activity and consumption profiles of their tenants and tiers.
 This data is used in a variety contexts, allowing teams to make operational, business, and design decisions based on the tenant-aware patterns they can observe through metrics that are published by the application tier.
 The control plane will provide standardized metrics API that will be used to ingest these metrics events.
 It will also enable builders to define custom events with some standardization around how tenant and tier context is conveyed via these events.
 These metrics will all be aggregated by the control plane and surfaced through dashboards in the control plan admin console.
 There may also be support for ingesting the metrics data into other analytics tools

 #### Tiering

 Tiering is a very basic construct in the control plane.
 However it needs to exist to provider a universal, centralized home to the tiering configuration of a SaaS environment.
 This provides a point of alignment between the application plane and the control plane, that allows for a clear mapping of tenants to tiers that are used across a number of experiences insides and outside of the control plane.

+### AWS Marketplace Integration

+The SaaS Builder Toolkit provides constructs to simplify the integration of your SaaS application with AWS Marketplace.
+The `AWSMarketplaceSaaSProduct` construct enables you to create an AWS Marketplace SaaS product, including a registration API, a DynamoDB table for storing subscriber information, and necessary AWS Lambda functions and event sources for handling subscription and entitlement events.

+The toolkit also includes a `SampleRegistrationWebPage` construct, which creates a sample registration web page hosted on Amazon S3 and fronted by Amazon CloudFront.
+The web page includes a dynamic form for users to register for the SaaS product, with the required fields for registration specified as a prop to the construct.

+Additionally, the toolkit provides utilities for managing entitlement and subscription logic, such as handling subscription events from AWS Marketplace, metering usage, and granting or revoking access to the product based on subscription status.

+By leveraging these constructs and utilities, you can streamline the process of integrating your SaaS application with AWS Marketplace, ensuring compliance with Marketplace requirements and providing a seamless registration and subscription experience for your customers.

+For more information, see [AWS Marketplace Integration](/docs/public/marketplace-integration.md)